UPPMAX/HPC-python/docs/day1/Matplotlib60min.rst

                  matplotlib/3.3.3-fosscuda-2020b
                  matplotlib/3.4.3-foss-2021b

-     The native backend should work.
+     The native backend should work if you are logged in via Thinlinc.
+Plots cannot be viewed over SSH.